What are the inodes and how to reduce their use

 But what are the Inode or Inodes?

-The inode, inode, inode or inodes are only elements of a file system based on Unix, and each represents a log file, folder, with proprietary indicators, weight, etc.
+The inode, or inodes, are only elements of a file system based on Unix.
+Each represents a log file or folder with proprietary indicators, such as Weight.

-To understand it easier, an inode is any element that occupies space on a hard disk, regardless of its size or type.
+To understand it easier, an inode is any element occupying space on a hard disk, regardless of size or type.

-Therefore, the number of inodes is the number of files and folders you have in your hosting, no matter if the folders are empty or if the files are empty, it is a number that refers to the amount of items, not their Weight or even utility.
+Therefore, the number of inodes is the number of files and folders in your hosting.
+Whether the folders or files are empty, the number refers to the number of items, not their Weight or utility.

-No matter if they are scripts, Html, images, folders and temporary files, each record on the disk is an inode.
-And this is important that you remember.
+Whether they are scripts, HTML, images, folders, or temporary files, each record on the disk is an inode.
+It would be best if you remembered this.

 If you are interested in the topic, here are the articles that can expand your information: